spatialthoughts/qgis-tutorials/ro/_sources/docs/3/cartogram_animation.rst.txt

   .. image:: /static/3/cartogram_animation/images/14.png
     :align: center

 15. The `scale()` function takes an optional parameter to specify the scaling center point.
 We will use the `pole_of_inaccessibility()` function to find a representative anchor point for each polygon.
 This is similar to a centroid, but it is guaranteed to be inside of the polygon whereas a centroid can fall outside for certain shapes.
-Update the expression as shown below and click :guilabel:`OK`.
+Update the expression as shown below which calculates the pole of inaccessibility of the geometry with a small tolerance value and click :guilabel:`OK`.

   .. code-block:: none